labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - keyfile (str): filename of private key to login into the remote system (only used if password is not set)
+  - stderr_merge (bool): set to True to make `run()` return stderr merged with stdout, and an empty list as second element.

 InfoDriver
 ~~~~~~~~~~